desoleary/portfolio/README.md

 ## Portfolio Highlights

 # Software Development Architect
-    - Passionate Software Developer / Architect Craftsman
+    - Highly Passionate Software Architect/Development Craftsman
-    - High energy and an avid learner always looking for best practices
+    - High energy avid learner always in the pursuit of learning and creating best practices
-    - Extremely Hard working
+    - Extremely hard working and committed to coming up with plugable solutions that follow SOLID principles
     - Fully aware that while I know a lot there is always much more to learn and improve upon
-    - Always stand up for the team as a whole and believe that the team dynamic is of utmost importance
+    - Stand up for the team as a whole and believe that the team dynamic is of utmost importance
     - Do not over architect
       - Things change once you start implementing and learn more through more detailed research
       - Break things down into smaller pieces and provide detailed todo list where possible